novix-sa/Pyplan/docs/Pyplan Library.md

 ## Main concept
-Pyplanlib pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that businessmen and data scientist can easily create models with a bunch of python tools.
+Pyplanlib pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that data scientist can easily create models using the extensive developed python tools.

 ## Data Structure
 Based on X-Array objects, with a different approach to index definition and manipulation